notLiria/asiaticbow.cafe/src/posts/blog/draw-force-curve-basic/draw-force-curve-basic.md

 Stacking region is where the draw force curve becomes exponential and you start to not really get much energy per inch.

 Note: The lines in this image are approximate.
-I haven't come up with the most precise way to calculate where these regions begin and end yet, but the  idea should be pretty clear here.
+We haven't come up with the most precise way to calculate where these regions begin and end yet, but the  idea should be pretty clear here.

 ## Draw Force Curve: Application